d2718/grel/src/README.md

 // less-identical-but-similarly-patterned chunks ...
 ```

-UPDATE: 2021-01-17: I have done something about this particular section of
+UPDATE 2021-01-17: I have done something about this particular section of
 `respond_to_user_input()`.
 It's not any _shorter_ or _less repetitive_,
 but it turns `if`s into `match`es and simplifies cases where there are
 _sub_commands.

-There are still a bunch of these, though:

 ```rust
 let name = match data.get(0) {